stulentsev/intercom_test/README.md

 # TODO

-* gemify the program to simplify the installation
+* Gemify the program to simplify the installation
+* Add type annotations via [Sorbet](https://sorbet.org/).
+It can enforce nil-safety and improve type safety.